Chapter 8 : The Shrieking Shack

 The room, which looks to be a sort of drawing room, isn’t large.
 The wallpaper is peeling and faded, and what is left of the furniture looks hacked away, as though attacked by some wild beast.
 There is a staircase to the right and a nook just below it, and over on the opposite end is a grand fireplace, which is covered in a thick layer of long-neglected ash and soot.

-“Hmm…well I suppose this could be worse,” Marigold offers as she steps inside, removes her jacket and sets it on the destroyed and filthy sofa.
+“Hm…well I suppose this could be worse,” Marigold offers as she steps inside, removes her jacket and sets it on the destroyed and tattered sofa.

 The rest of the group of us, slightly nervous at first, begins to break up as we group off.
-Lily and Alice stand at one end of the room with a pair of blonde Ravenclaw girls.
-Peter sits with Remus on the edge of the large broken sofa.
-Remus looks uneasy, and I wonder why for a moment, but shrug it off as him being disapproving.
+Lily and Marlene stand at one end of the room with a pair of blonde Ravenclaws girls.
+Peter sits with Remus on the edge of the large broken sofa, which has large gashes torn from it as if from some large horrible beast.
+Remus looks at it uneasily.

 As I walk farther into the room, I cough as the dusty air films my lungs up and Marigold has to pat me hard on the back until I am able to breathe properly.